Dietary Supplements

 Headaches and Migraines

-According to researchers, a woman's body does not produce a balanced amount of progesterone and estrogen hormones during menopause.
+According to researchers, a woman's body does not produce a balanced amount of progesterone and estrogen hormones during perimenopause and menopause.
 A few studies have now found that the estrogenic activity of Black Cohosh may reduce the symptoms of menopause by balancing the pituitary luteinizing hormones as well as progesterone production.
 A study conducted on 600 women in Germany has shown that 80% of the participants had reduced menopausal symptoms after using Black Cohosh remedy.
 Taking one tablet of Black Cohosh twice daily may work as Hormone Replacement Therapy for menopausal women.
 It may minimize hot flashes, mood swings, vaginal dryness, headache and depression associated with menopause.
 However, since Black Cohosh is regulated by the FDA only as a food and not as a drug, it is recommended to buy it from well reputed distributors and consult with your health care provider before taking it.

 Menstrual Cramps